Julia-cloudname/Project_2/README.md

 ## **Planning stage**
 ### **Target Audiences:**
 ​
-This section is a breakdown of the target audience 3 or 4 bullet points so using our example ​
-* Users interested in retro gaming
-* Users interested in a safe environment to gather and have fun
-* Users interested in activities in the Sheffield area ​
+Users who need to treck time for dofferent purposes:

+* Users, who ned timer for personal aims - in sport, at home, for board games ect
+* Users who need time trecker for working purposes - freelansers, full-time workers, who want to track task completion time for improve personal efficiency
+​
 ### **User Stories:**
-​
-User stories are more what the user wants from the site in terms of features and presentation ​

 * As a user, I want to see the subject matter of the page.
-* As a user, I want to navigate the page to find what I require quickly and easily.
+* As a user, I want to navigate the page and buttons to find what I require quickly and easily.
-* As a user, I want to learn more about what the business offers
-* As a user, I want to reach out and contact the business ​
+* As user, I want to see dysplaying results of my time trecking ​
 ### **Site Aims:**
 ​